-- To keep up to date with Divisional, CSGUL, NHS and global developments for the implementation of clinical research - To take part in the CSGUL Training & Education Programme as appropriate - To keep up to date with current and potential research and information relevant to the care of patients in the clinical areas. - To maintain current knowledge by attending relevant courses and conferences - To undertake individual performance review. - To identify learning needs in relation to specialist area of practice. - Ensure that all relevant health care professionals are educated and supported as required, enabling them to care for children in clinical studies. - To contribute to the Clinical Research Group meetings and discussions regarding research, training and education. - To continue your own professional development, keeping updated with current practice and maintaining a professional portfolio.
+- To keep up to date with Divisional, CSGUL, NHS and global developments for the implementation of clinical research - To take part in the SGUL Training & Education Programme as appropriate - To keep up to date with current and potential research and information relevant to the care of patients in the clinical areas. - To maintain current knowledge by attending relevant courses and conferences - To undertake individual performance review. - To identify learning needs in relation to specialist area of practice. - Ensure that all relevant health care professionals are educated and supported as required, enabling them to care for children in clinical studies. - To contribute to the Clinical Research Group meetings and discussions regarding research, training and education.